zetanumbers/posts/myosotis.md

 `T: Leak` bounds between editions, although I do not see it as a desirable change, since `!Leak` types would be a small minority in my vision.

-One thing that we should be aware of in the future would be users' desire of making their types `!Leak` while not actually needing.
+One thing that we should be aware of in the future would be users' desire of making their types `!Leak` while not actually needing it.
 The appropriate example would be `MutexGuard<'a, T>` being `!Leak`.
 It is not required, since it is actually safe to forget a value of this type or to never unlock a mutex, but it can exist.
 In this case, you can safely violate `!Leak` bound, making it useless in practice.
 Thus unnecessary `!Leak` impls should be avoided.
 To address users' underlying itch to do this, they should be informed that **forgetting or leaking a value is already undesirable and can be considered a logic bug**.

 Of course there should be an unsafe `core::mem::forget_unchecked` for any value if you really know what you're doing, there are some ways